 9. Such challenges shall be submitted to the Chairperson of the Disciplinary Board who shall forward them to the President for action and decision.
 Peremptory challenges (Without cause) are not permitted.

-10. The Disciplinary Board shall convene as soon as possible after the cadet has been served with the charge/charges and, except in unusual circumstances, no later than two weeks thereafter.
+10. The Disciplinary Board shall convene as soon as reasonably possible after the cadet has been served with the charge/charges and, except in unusual circumstances, no later than two weeks thereafter.
+Unusual circumstances include, incidents that occur at the end of a semester in which there is not enough time to investigate and adjudicate violation before the semester ends or events that occur during the periods of commercial shipping, cooperative education and experiential learning.
 Prior to the commencement of the Board, the Deputy Commandant shall make available to the cadet a copy of any documentary materials, including the statements of witnesses, if available in written form that pertain to the pending charge.
 At the hearing, the Board will conduct a thorough inquiry into the facts of the case.
 The cadet and her/his counsel shall be present at the hearing.
-The cadet shall be entitled to present testimony on her/his own behalf, to take the testimony of other persons and to present evidence to the Board.
-The cadet shall be entitled to hear any testimony taken by the Board and to question any person who gives such testimony.
-Should an additional Class I charge result from the inquiry, the cadet shall be served with the formal charges and specifications.
-Not less than 48 hours shall elapse before the cadet appears before the Board to answer the additional charges.
+The cadet shall be entitled to present testimony on her/his own behalf, and to present evidence to the Board.
+The cadet shall be entitled to hear any testimony taken by the Board.
 After the conclusion of the hearing, the Board shall forward its finding and recommendations, together with its reasons therefore, to the President.
 A copy of the Board’s findings and recommendations shall be transmitted through the Commandant of Cadets to the cadet.
 These recommendations shall be one of the following:

 b.
 Reduction of the Class I Offense to a Class II Offense and award of not more than a 100 demerits, conduct probation, restriction, and/or other punishment short of suspension or dismissal, if the inquiry determines that the misconduct is of a lesser degree than that of a Class I Offense.